 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may also be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required must be used to determine the assignment of hours.

 For Federal Work Participation: Hours count as "Non-Core."

 EN - Enrollment

-Valid for the following programs: W-2, LF, CF, FSET This activity is automatically entered when enrollment is reported for a participant by completing WPEN.
+This activity is automatically entered when enrollment is reported for a participant by completing WPEN.

 EO - Enrollment with Orientation